What Is An Upstand? (And Do You Need One In Your Kitchen?)

 What Is An Upstand?

-An upstand is a border strip, usually of the same material your worktop is made from, which sits at the back of your worktop against the wall.
+An upstand is a border strip of material, usually the same material your kitchen worktop is made from, that sits upright at the back of your worktop against the wall.
 They are typically 60-150mm high and 20mm thick.

 What Is The Purpose Of An Upstand?

 An upstand is used to create a seal between the worktop and the wall to help keep any liquid or crumbs from falling down behind the cabinets.